scnapoleon/Governing-Documents/Financial-Bylaws.md

 #### IV.
 The Executive Committee Treasurer is responsible for preparing a current general budget report to be presented at Senate meetings and at Allocation Board meetings.

-## Article III &mdash Student Government Operational Budget
+## Article III &mdash; Student Government Operational Budget
 #### I.	A separate Student Government Executive Committee account (21-02003) will be maintained for the Operational Budget.
 #### II.
 Expenses for the Executive Committee, Senate, Allocation Board, RSO Approval Board Cabinet, Judicial Board, and General Assembly must be made from the Operational Budget.